-Stat holidays in Canada exist on the federal level - see list of Canadian national holidays - and there are additional holidays for each province and territory.
+Holidays in Canada exist on the federal level - see list of Canadian national holidays - and there are additional holidays for each province and territory.

 We add a new holiday calendar for each year for national and provincial holidays - even provide printer friendly versions for some of the calendars.
 The annual update is generally in August or September.
-The 2013 dates have now been uploaded.

 The chart below displays a list of national and provincial stat holidays observed in Canada.